QubesOS/qubes-doc/developer/general/gsod.rst

 ============================

-Thank you for your interest in participating in the `2024 Google Season of Docs <https://developers.google.com/season-of-docs/>`__ program with the `Qubes OS team <https://www.qubes-os.org/team/>`__.
+Thank you for your interest in participating in the `2024 Google Season of Docs <https://developers.google.com/season-of-docs/>`__ program with the :website:`Qubes OS team <team/>`.
 This page details our 2024 project idea as well as completed past projects.
 You can read more about the Google Season of Docs in the official `guides <https://developers.google.com/season-of-docs/docs/>`__ and `FAQ <https://developers.google.com/season-of-docs/docs/faq>`__.

 Update and Expand How-To Guides – Qubes OS
 ------------------------------------------